*WHAT DO YOU THINK?

 Meaning: These details point to the fact that the Gospels in the New Testament were written by people who were actually there, not written years later by someone making it up.

 Meaning: Any human book written like this would have drastically different views and contradictions.
-The fact that the Bible is consistent in its view throughout points toward the Bible as a divine book, written by God through these men.
+The fact that the Bible is consistent in its view throughout points toward the Bible as a divine book, shows that it is written by God through these men.

 Meaning: This shows that Jesus was a real historical person and that he was well-known at the time even by non-Christians.